Testing Standards

 SMC-S-016

 Environmental testing requirements for “launch vehicles, upper-stage vehicles, space vehicles, and their subsystems and units.”
-Also establishes a uniform set of definitions of related terms.
+Establishes a uniform set of definitions of related terms.

 Established by the Air Force Space Command.